ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/data-subscriptions/creation/examples.python.markdown

 {PANEL: Create subscription - project data from a related document}

 In this subscription, in addition to projecting the document fields,
-we also project data from a [related document](../../../indexes/indexing-related-documents#what-are-related-documents) that is loaded using the `Load` method.
+we also project data from a [related document](../../../indexes/indexing-related-documents#what-are-related-documents) that is loaded using the `load` method.

 {CODE:python create_filter_and_load_document_RQL@ClientApi\DataSubscriptions\DataSubscriptions.py /}